Recipe Name: Cranberry Brie Bites

 CANNABIS & FOOD

 As history has shown, cannabis and food have long been paired together to create truly amazing infusions or to augment the body’s sensory receptivity to certain flavors and tastes, as you saw in this dish.
+And you can buy the concentrate wax all ready for cooking.
 Try it out for yourself and let us know what you think!
-Happy Thanksgiving everyone!
+Happy Thanksgiving everyone and we hope you enjoy this cannabis Thanksgiving recipe!